-There were many great speakers including Cllr Kaltum Osman Rivers and Helen Milner MBE (CEO, Good Things Foundation).
-But I was particularly impressed by the young women from Manchester’s Women Making History project talking passionately about international and domestic ‘period poverty’.
-A topic I briefly touched upon in my Womb with a View soundscape.
+There were lots of interesting speakers at the celebration talking about a wide range of empowering projects.
+I was particularly impressed by the young women from Manchester’s Women Making History project talking passionately about international and domestic ‘period poverty’.
+This was a subject I briefly touched upon in my sound piece about disabled women’s health.

 According to the Fawcett Society only TWO female MPs identify as being disabled people – under half a percent of the House of Commons!
 Yet the ONS estimates that approximately 8% of the working age population are disabled women.

-Our lack of representation can be partly attributed to the general misogynistic culture within the political process.
-But I also think we face a hybrid form of misogynism which warps into macho-ableism.
-A global problem.
-Recently my friend Freyja Haraldsdóttir spoke out about awful sexism and ableism she recently experienced from other Icelandic MPs.
+Our lack of representation can be partly attributed to a global culture of misogynism within the political process.
+But I also think we face a hybrid form of misogynism, as illustrated by the awful sexism and ableism Freyja Haraldsdóttir recently experienced from other Icelandic MPs.

 Recently this problem has been highlighted by shadow minister Marsha de Cordova after House of Commons authorities provided an inaccessible meeting room for an event being held to celebrate the UN’s international day of disabled people!

 Hopefully initiatives like D3 and VoiceBox Cafes will go some way in changing this status quo.